goyek/goyek/README.md

 * `--longName "value with blanks"`
 * `--longName="value with blanks"`
 * `--booleanParam` - setting boolean parameters implicitly to `true`
-* `-l simple` - using short form; Short form also allows assignment via equals.
+* `-l simple` - using short form

-For example, `go run ./build -v --ci all` would run the `all` task with `ci` parameter set to `"true"` in verbose mode.
+For example, `go run ./build -v --ci all` would run the `all` task with `verbose` and `ci` parameters both set to `"true"`.

-Parameters must first be registered via [`func (*Taskflow) ConfigureValue`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.ConfigureValue), or one of the provided primitive functions like `ConfigureString`.
+Parameters must first be registered via [`func (*Taskflow) ConfigureValue`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.ConfigureValue), or one of the provided methods like `ConfigureString`.

 After registration, tasks need to specify which parameters they will read.
 Do this by assigning the `RegisteredParameter` from the registration result to the [`Task Parameters`](https://pkg.go.dev/github.com/pellared/taskflow#Task.Parameters) field.
 If a task tries to retrieve the value from an unregistered parameter, the task will fail.

-With registration is done, the task's command can retrieve the parameter value using `Get(*TF)` from the respective `RegisteredParameter`, returned from the registration call during the task's `Command` execution.
+When registration is done, the task's command can retrieve the parameter value using `Get(*TF)` from the respective `RegisteredParameter`, returned from the registration call during the task's `Command` execution.

 See `examples/string-param/main.go` for a full parameter example.